microsoft/appcenter-cli/contributing.md

 We follow the standard GitHub flow.
 Each person working on the cli should create their own fork of the repo.
 Work in your own repo (preferably on a feature branch).
 When ready, send a pull request to the master Microsoft/MobileCenter-cli repo against the master branch.
 After review, the pull request will be merged.

+# Submitting a PR

+PR submitters should include a description of the change they would like to include in the [changelog](https://docs.microsoft.com/en-us/appcenter/general/changelog).
+Each time a PR is merged and the next version of the CLI is released, the first paragraph in the PR description will be copied into the changelog.

+A good description should include:

+- Friendly description of the fixes/changes made
+- Details of the change

+An example of a good description is: "Distribute your app via the CLI: Users can now create & manage your distribution groups, upload your release and distribute it using the new CLI version 0.8.0."

 # Building Installers

 TBD.
 We'll need builds for a Mac installer, Windows MSI, and at least one format of Linux package, plus be able to push to NPM.